AdoDragicevic/portfolio/README.md

+# Portfolio website

+## This is the landing page for my first Portfolio.
+You can find out more about me and see some of my projects hosted on Heroku. :computer:

-# Try it on Heroku
+### Try it on Heroku

 http://adoportfolio.herokuapp.com/

-This is the landing page for my first Portfolio.
-Website is made with bootstrap.
+### Used
+* Bootstrap 4